GulshanKumar4/merge_bot/README.md

 ## Troubleshooting

-Marge-bot continuously logs what she is doing, so this is a good place to look in case of issues.
+Merge-bot continuously logs what she is doing, so this is a good place to look in case of issues.
 In addition, by passing the `--debug` flag, additional info such as REST requests and responses will be logged.
 When opening an issue, please include a relevant section of the log, ideally ran with `--debug` enabled.